opencor/opencor-user-documentation/src/knownLimitations.rst

 - The :ref:`File Browser window <plugins_organisation_fileBrowserWindow>` plugin may, on some systems, result in OpenCOR being slow to respond at startup.
   This has nothing to do with OpenCOR, but most likely with a `Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`__ shell add-on.
-  `This page <https://www.brighthub.com/computing/windows-platform/articles/86552.aspx>`__ may help address the issue, but if not then you might have to disable the :ref:`File Browser window <plugins_organisation_fileBrowserWindow>` plugin.
+  `This page <https://brighthub.com/computing/windows-platform/articles/86552.aspx>`__ may help address the issue, but if not then you might have to disable the :ref:`File Browser window <plugins_organisation_fileBrowserWindow>` plugin.

 macOS
 -----

-- `macOS Mojave <https://www.apple.com/macos/mojave/>`__ comes with a new `Dark Mode <https://support.apple.com/HT208976>`__, which is not currently supported by OpenCOR.
+- Starting with `macOS Mojave <https://apple.com/macos/mojave>`__, macOS has a `Dark Mode <https://support.apple.com/HT208976>`__, which is not currently supported by OpenCOR.